i-am-bee/acp-mcp/README.md

 - Python 3.11 or higher
 - Installed Python packages: `acp-sdk`, `mcp`
-- An ACP server running _(Tip: Follow the [ACP quickstart](https://github.com/i-am-bee/acp/blob/main/README.md#quickstart) to start one easily)_
+- An ACP server running (Tip: Follow the [ACP quickstart](https://github.com/i-am-bee/acp/blob/main/README.md#quickstart) to start one easily)
-- An MCP client application - for the quickstart we will be using [Claude Desktop](https://claude.ai/download)
+- An MCP client application (we use [Claude Desktop](https://claude.ai/download) in the quickstart)

 ## Quickstart

 **1. Install the Adapter**

-Install using uvx:

 ```sh
 uvx install acp-mcp